Smoked pork tenderloin is lean, delicious and easy to cook in any smoker.

 About the Smoker That I Used

-The Camp Chef pellet grill that I've now had for a couple of months is getting a lot of use (as you can tell)..
+The Camp Chef Woodwind SG pellet grill that I've now had for a while is getting a lot of use (as you can tell)..
 I just enjoy using it that much.
 I cannot believe the smoke flavor and the smoke rings that I am getting out of this thing.

 - An ash cup on the bottom of the unit to catch the ashes and make cleanup a lot easier.
 I am pretty particular and still vacuum out the smoker but you certainly don't have to do that often with this added feature.